harry649813/Commit-2-Source-Code-Improvements/README.md

 //I, Harshitkumar Jadhav, 000771381 certify that this material is my original work.
 No other person's work has been used without due acknowledgement.

-using System;
+/*
+ use PascalCasing for class names and method names. use camelCasing for method arguments and local variables. use PascalCasing for abbreviations 3 characters or more (2 chars are both uppercase) use predefined type names instead of system type names like Int16, Single, UInt64, etc use implicit type var for local variable declarations.
+Exception: primitive types (int, string, double, etc) use predefined names. use noun or noun phrases to name a class. vertically align curly brackets declare all member variables at the top of a class, with static variables at the very top. organize namespaces with a clearly defined structure */ using System;
 using System.Collections.Generic;